shygaan/shygaan.info/_notes/The Three Components of Race.md

 It is through these rites and spiritual exercises that the Race of the Spirit comes into its own: the Race of the Body and Soul behave as a pylon between the individual and the cosmic, marking the moment where the bloodline is made sacred.
 This process is not without its guardians; the spiritual elite of a people --  be they the Brahmins of India, the Patricians of Rome, or the Samurai of Japan -- act as the custodians of this force, channeling and protecting the bond between the people and the divinity of their heritage.

 The Race of the Spirit enters the blood and becomes inseparable from the people themselves, providing them with purpose, destiny, and ascendant meaning.
-It is through this realization that the race rises above physical existence and mental constructs and becomes a living expression of Divine Will upon the Earth.
+This is what allows the race to rise above physical existence and mental constructs and become a living expression of Divine Will upon the Earth.

 Thus, the Race of the Spirit completes the triad; it reveals the nature of a people not as an isolated entity, but as a participant in the greater order of eternal creation and destruction.